Projects per year

 Biography

-Dr Ha Dinh recently joined School of Nursing and Midwifery, Monash University in March 2024 as a Research Fellow.
+Dr Ha Dinh joined School of Nursing and Midwifery, Monash University in March 2024 as a Research Fellow.
 Prior to Monash, Ha Dinh has worked as a nurse researcher at Queensland University of Technology (2018-2019) and University of Tasmania (2019-2024).
 Ha Dinh completed her PhD (Nursing) at QUT in 2016, and before this she has been a nurse academic at Hanoi Medical University, Vietnam.
 Ha Dinh is dedicated to pursue a research career in nursing and has successfully received two prestigious research fellowships (Endeavour Research Fellowship, APEC Women in Research Fellowship) to pursue her postdoctoral research at Queensland University of Technology.
 Ha Dinh has been establishing her skillsets to be expertise in both quantitative and qualitative research methods.
-Her primary research interests involved initiatives and strategies to enhance self-management capacity for people with chronic diseases, and along the career trajectory she also grows her interests in other spaces including health literacy, learning and teaching in nursing education.
+Her primary research interests involved initiatives and strategies to enhance self-management capacity for people with chronic diseases, and along the career trajectory she also grows her interests in other spaces including health literacy, learning and teaching in nursing education and cancer care.

 Research interests